 Institute of Gerontology

-Senior Tuition Program: Tuition and fees normally required for students will be waived for qualifying senior citizen, 65 years of age or older and who reside in the District of Columbia.
+Senior Tuition Program: Tuition and fees normally required for students will be waived for qualifying senior citizen, 65 years of age or older and a resident of the District of Columbia on space availability.
+Senior 65 years of age or older who wish to obtain a degree will pay half of the tuition and fee set for students within their category.
 All applicants must first be admitted to the University.
-Admittance is also based on space availability except in cases where the applicant matriculates in a degree program.
-Then, applicants pay half the amount of tuition set for students within their category.
 Courses are held at the Community College and the University.

 The Senior Companion Program touches the lives of adults who need extra assistance to live independently in their homes and communities.
-They serve frail older adults, adults with disabilities and those with terminal illness.
-Senior Companions assist their adult clients in basic, but essential ways: offering companionship and friendship to isolated older adults; assisting with simple chores; providing transportation; and adding richness to their clients’ lives.
+The program serves frail older adults, adults with disabilities, and those with terminal illness.
+Senior Companions assist their adult clients in basic, but essential ways: by offering companionship and friendship to isolated older adults, assisting with simple chores, providing transportation, and adding richness to their client lives.